RunshengZhao/rz/content/Wiki/Guitarology/GuitarSightReading.md

 If you don't know why you want to use Anki, they have a manual I encourage you to read, especially the **[background](https://docs.ankiweb.net/background.html).** plenty of YouTube videos can share their stories, for example, [this](https://youtu.be/_MWtbI4IwfU?si=DTaORHUO86E4Ui5Y) tells you how to learn language with Anki, but you can literally memorize anything with Anki, if you know how to make cards.

+Here is an article: [How to Use Anki: An Efficient Tutorial for Beginners](https://leananki.com/how-to-use-anki-tutorial/)

 If you want to dig a little bit more about FSRS, the algorithm Anki use for now, here is the [wiki](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

 # Sight Reading on Guitar
-Sight Reading on Guitar is hard because:
+Sight reading on the guitar is hard because:
 - You never learned score.
 Guitarist usually learn by ear or tab.
 - You are dealing with so many repeated notes.
 - You need to deal with fingerings on the spot.